provca/LeMat/App/ByzantineGenerals/README.md

 5. **Continuing to the Next Round**: If the King decides to continue to the second round, the game proceeds with the next phase of persuasion, where the King can further influence the generals' loyalty.
 The generals' positions may evolve, and new dynamics can emerge.
 This round offers another opportunity to sway the loyalty of the generals, either to strengthen the King's command or risk more betrayal.

+6. **Final Decision**: At the end of the game, the King is given a chance to change the initial decision (attack or retreat) based on the final loyalty statistics.
+The result of the game depends on the majority of generals:

+  - If loyal generals are the majority, the King always wins, regardless of whether the decision changes.
+    - If traitors are the majority:
+    - The King wins if the final decision aligns with the majority.
+  - The King loses if the final decision does not align with the majority.
+  - In the case of a tie between loyal and traitor generals, the game results in a draw, with no clear winner.

 ## Classes and Methods

 ### `King`